SoyDiego/soydiego/README.md

   <samp>
     I'm Diego Franchina, <strong>Front-end Developer 👨‍💻</strong>.
     <br>
     From Buenos Aires, Argentina 🇦🇷.
-Living in Barcelona, Spain 🇪🇸.
+Based in Barcelona, Spain 🇪🇸.
     <br>
     Passionate about everything that has to do with Web Development,
     <br>